karthik/life-hacks/travel.md

 I travel a considerable amount every year and have developed various hacks to make my life easier.
 I figured I should document some of these so others may benefit.

 ### Travel gear
 For the last few years I've traveled with nothing more than my [Minaal  carry-on](http://www.minaal.com/products/minaal-carry-on-bag).
 It's the best piece of travel gear I've owned.
 I can comfortably pack [enough for two weeks](https://www.youtube.com/watch?v=m3J3nnRrsa8) (+ laptop and other supplies).
 If I stay longer than two weeks, I often airbnb which means I have access to a washer and dryer.
 With essentials that stay in the bag, I can be ready for most trips in minutes using a few packing cubes.
+I've traveled over 200k miles the last couple of years with nothing more than my Minaal.
+I've recently also started carrying their smaller version (the [Minaal daily](https://www.minaal.com/collections/your-future-gear/products/daily-bag)) as my day pack at my destination.

 ![](http://i.imgur.com/xNUpvIL.jpg)